-In our chat, Steve describes the water as “mesmerising”, the impression I got of all Portloe on this re-visit.
-I wandered through the early morning village, as if in a dream.
+In the interview below, Steve describes the water as “mesmerising”, an impression I got from all of Portloe on this visit.
+To wander through the early morning village was to be in a dream.
 The still morning, with a misty air quality, was soporific and enchanting.
-At low tide, the inshore fishing boats, Jasmine and Katie Lil, were safely harboured.
-I passed them on my way down to the shoreline, to gaze back up the valley at this ancient village.
+At low tide the inshore fishing boats, Jasmine and Katie Lil, were safely harboured.
+I passed them on my way down to the shoreline to gaze back up the valley at this ancient village.

-With Steve, above Portloe, early in the late spring morning.
+With Steve, early in a late spring morning.

-The harbour and village, at low tide from above.
+The harbour and village, as seen from above at low tide.

-One of my favourite manonabeach trips.
-I arrived before dawn to get two good films of the attractive fishing village waking up at high tide.
-Portloe is a quaint, upmarket holiday destination now, featuring the Lugger Hotel and many holiday cottages, as well as any facilities you might want on holiday in Cornwall.
-I will never forget my experience of seeing the real Cornwall of fishing still thriving here.
+This was an early favourite visit from the manonabeach® series.
+I arrived before dawn to enjoy the attractive fishing village waking up at high tide.
+Portloe is a quaint, upmarket holiday destination now, yet I will never forget my experience of seeing the other Cornwall of fishing still thriving here.

 Chris and Dave launch their two fishing boats at Portloe.

-It was mild and peaceful at Portloe for my winter re-visit.
+It was mild and peaceful at Portloe for this winter visit.
 The village was waking up and one fishing boat was already at sea.
 The water was calm and crystal clear, lapping the harbour wall at high tide.